tn76com/tn76com.github.io/README.md

     1- Install Ruby.
 For more information, see "Installing Ruby" in the Ruby documentation.
     2- Install Bundler.
 For more information, see "Bundler."

-## Building your site locally
+## Building your site locally (Testing)

+if required, run

+    bundle install

 Open Git Bash.

 Navigate to the publishing source for your site.
 For more information about publishing sources, see "About GitHub Pages."
 Run your Jekyll site locally.

     $ bundle exec jekyll serve
     > Configuration file: /Users/octocat/my-site/_config.yml